shift-crops/House_of_Rabbit/README.md

 - Arbitary address can be returned with malloc
 - It is unnecessary to specify the address where the Heap area is located

-## Constraint
+## Constraints

-- It is possible to call malloc of arbitrary size
+- You can call any size malloc, and free
 - You can freely write 0x20 bytes or more for known addresses
-- There is a vulnerability capable of rewriting fastbins' fd
+- There is a vulnerability that can rewrite fd of fastbins

 ## Author